-The Group recognized provision for plug and abandonment costs amounting to \$2.06 million as at December 31, 2018.
-In 2018, the Group also recognized plug and abandonment costs in consolidated statement of income amounting to \$2.86 million which pertains to actual and estimated costs to plug and abandon wells from Libro, Tara South, and wells from Nido, Matinloc and North Matinloc fields.
+The Group recognized provision for plug and abandonment costs amounting to \$0.82 million and \$0.84 million as at March 31, 2020 and 2019, respectively.
+In 2019 and 2018, the Group also recognized plug and abandonment costs in the consolidated statement of income amounting to \$1.36 million and \$2.86 million which pertains to actual and estimated costs to plug and abandon wells from Libro and Tara South, and wells from Nido, Matinloc and North Matinloc fields.